fusioncharts/fusioncharts-smartlabel/README.md

  * @param {String} text - the subject text
  * @param {Number} maxWidth - width in px of the the bound box
  * @param {Number} maxHeight - height in px of the the bound box
- * @param {Boolean} noWrap - whether the text to be wrapped.
-Default false.
+ * @param {Boolean} noWrap - whether the text not to be wrapped.
+Default false i.e. by default wrapping is enabled.
  *
  * @return {Object} - The metrics of the text bounded by the box
  *                  {